MA Education and Development

 You’ll become part of a community dedicated to excellence and to making a difference on a local, national, and global scale.

-Explore the ways that education can contribute to global development, both theoretically and empirically.
-You’ll look at a variety of approaches to education, including human rights, social justice, and human capital theory, as well critical perspectives on the role of education in addressing inequalities.
+Explore the ways that education can contribute to international development, both theoretically and empirically.
+You’ll look at a variety of perspectives, including human rights, social and human development, and human capital.

 This course will enable you to understand current debates and global education goals, and their implications for policy, programming and practice at national, regional and international levels.
 In doing so, it locates educational debates within a wider development perspective.